ciceropaulino/ciceropaulino/README.md

 - 🎓 An Information Technology student. <br>

 - 💻 I have maintained my study focus and interest <br>
-in areas such as software engineering, algorithms, <br>
+in areas such as DevOps,OS Dev, algorithms, <br>
 operating systems and back-end.
-But I'm always researching <br>
-and trying to understand how the different areas of computer <br>
-science works. <br>

 - 🧠 I am open to many opportunities to expand my knowledge.
 </div>